 #4.
 Containers: Containers provide lightweight virtualization by dividing a single server into one or more isolated servers.
 They boost speed and efficiency, thereby enhancing productivity.

-With all of these elements in place, a cloud native platform leverages automation and aims to provide various benefits such as:
+With all of these elements in place, a cloud-native platform leverages automation and aims to provide various benefits such as:

 #1.
 Separating Computer from Storage

 At its core, a cloud system is basically a data warehouse.
-Incorporating a cloud native platform for your daily operations makes sure that all your data is stored and safeguarded in the server and is inter-linked so as to provide the best results.
+Incorporating a cloud-native platform for your daily operations makes sure that all your data is stored and safeguarded in the server and is interlinked so as to provide the best results.
 Not only is this a very viable solution for today’s BYOD and remote working environments, but it also helps overcome the risks of physical or single-point data storage.

 #2.
 Following Data Gravity

-As mentioned earlier, a cloud native platform enables you to interlink your data.
+As mentioned earlier, a cloud-native platform enables you to interlink your data.
 This allows your data reports, analytics and insights to be driven by essential metrics.
 It facilitates a holistic understanding of the data, eliminates dark data and helps in creating successful campaigns and making better, well-informed decisions.

 #3.
 Delivering Agility

 Cloud platforms aren’t your average data warehouses.
 They are extremely well organized and structured data storage systems, which provide users access to large volumes of data instantly.
-Not only does this reduce churn time in the work done, but also relives IT teams from having to continuously sort through system and answer queries.
+Not only does this reduce churn time in the work done, but also relieves IT teams from having to continuously sort through the system and answer queries.

 #4.
 Hybrid Architecture

-Cloud native platforms enable you to create a seamless hybrid architecture that manages, prepares and analyzes individual datasets and then unifies the results into a broader 360-degree view to optimize decision making and enhance business processes.
+Cloud-native platforms enable you to create a seamless hybrid architecture that manages, prepares and analyzes individual datasets and then unifies the results into a broader 360-degree view to optimize decision making and enhance business processes.